 FFG is a blend (or not) that will continually be on the Botz Coffee menu.
 Most of us (just a hunch) start off our day with a cup of coffee.
 More than anything, each time you grab your Botz bag for your FFG brew, I want you to be reminded that you can be an FFG.
 Share a small act of kindness and see it travel contagiously around your community.
 The force, undoubtedly, is with you.

-***Please note that coffee orders are roasted, processed, and shipped on Saturdays.
-The cutoff for orders is 12:00 pm each Friday.***
+***Please note that coffee orders are roasted, processed, and shipped on Wednesdays.
+The cutoff for orders is 12:00 pm each Tuesday.***